Daviddor95/Daviddor95/README.md

 ## 🎯 Goals for 2024
 - Contribute to Open Source projects
-- Get a job as a Back End Software Developer
+- Get a job as a software developer
 - Participate in more meetups, webiners, hackatons, conferences, etc
 - Offer my services as a software developer
 - Establish an exciting project with enthusiastic programmers and entrepreneurs